open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

   not chosen by the sampler, it is considered "not sampled".

 Sometimes, the definitions of these terms get mixed up.
-You may find someone stating that they are "sampling out data" or that data not processed or exported is considered "sampled".
+You may find someone states that they are "sampling out data" or that data not processed or exported is considered "sampled".
 These are incorrect statements.

 ## Head Sampling